TheBuilderCompany/AI-Marketing-OS-MCP/README.md

 ## Remote MCP (Claude)

-Use your deployed **HTTPS** base URL in the client.
+After your [Claude Project files](https://www.thebuilder.company/blogs/ai-marketing-os-build-your-own-automated-content-system) are in place, add this server under **Settings → Integrations** using your deployed **HTTPS** base URL.
 The app exposes OAuth metadata and a compatibility token flow for remote MCP.
 Set `MCP_AUTH_SECRET` in production so the MCP endpoints are not publicly open.

 ## Project layout